 We don’t have time to look away.
 We are on the clock.
 As it says below, Canada is warming over twice the global rate (and the arctic part of Canada is going even faster).
 In a cold winter, that may sound lovely, but no.

 Many protesters put the fossil fuel industry in the hot seat, for good reason.
-We’ve recently discovered they knew about the dangers of their products since the 1980’s (back when I was younger than Greta).
-Instead of fixing it, they deliberately and systematically “misled non-scientific audiences about climate science”.
+We’ve recently discovered they definitely knew about the dangers of their products since the 1980’s and earlier (back when I was younger than Greta).
+Instead of fixing it, they deliberately and systematically “misled non-scientific audiences about climate science” with a little tool called “advertorials” – paid advertising masked as news editorials.
 Yup, real fake news.

 But climb it, we must.
 To paraphrase the Lancet, how fast and how intensely we transition to low-carbon living will determine the health of people and nations for centuries to come.